giedrius393/unsplash-image-search/README.md

 # Unsplash Image Search

 This application was created for some demo purposes.
-It basically uses Unsplash APIs to view and like/dislike images
+It basically uses Unsplash APIs to search and like/dislike images

 ## How to set up